manogna7/manogna7.github.io/README.md

 **Website Link:** [manogna7.github.io](https://manogna7.github.io/)

-This personal portfolio website is crafted using [Create React App](https://github.com/facebook/create-react-app), providing a dynamic and engaging showcase of skills and projects.
+This personal portfolio website is built using React to showcase of skills and projects.
 Feel free to explore and get to know me better!

 ## Project Structure